w3f/polkadot-wiki/docs/learn/learn-agile-coretime.md

 [elastic scaling](https://github.com/paritytech/polkadot-sdk/issues/1829), we take a big step towards enabling Web2 scale in Web3 by reducing parachain block production below 6 seconds.
-Theoretically, parachains will be able to produce blocks very fast and the limitations will lie on the Relay Chain side’s cores and how many cores a parachain uses.
+Theoretically, parachains will be able to produce blocks very fast and the limitations will lie on the relay chain side’s cores and how many cores a parachain uses.

 ### Implementation